xanimal37/JPACRUDProject/README.md

 # JPACRUDProject

 # Description
 This project is called "Goalie Tender".
 It stores data about shots on a goalie in order to extract information about how the goalie is doing and what things they might need to work on.
 Are they having trouble with a particular side or shot angle?
 Maybe they aren't making the right save selection or, even if making the right decision, are getting scored on more often when making a particular one.
 This could be considered a training aid.
-Right now the only table in the database is shots, but each shot can be linked to a game, which could be linked to a player and the options expanded from there.
+Right now the only table in the database is shots, but each shot can be linked to a game, which could be linked to a player and the data expanded from there.

 # Technologies
 - Java/Eclipse